xzn/ntr-hr/README.md

 ## Known issues

-- Crash/fail to initialize when starting NTR, or when starting remote play.
+- Crash/fail to initialize on occasions when starting NTR, or when starting remote play.
 - Some games are not compatible with streaming.
 - When cheat plugins have been loaded, launching another game (or the same game again) would hang.
 - [UWPStreamer](https://github.com/toolboc/UWPStreamer) flickers and crashes sometimes.